 Organic food is believed to be safer for several reasons.
 A recent Stanford University Study concluded that organic produce may reduce exposure to pesticides that are toxic to humans.
 It also found that consumption of organic pork and chicken may reduce our exposure to antibiotic-resistant bacteria, thereby protecting us from antibiotic immunity.

 The US government has also acknowledged that many of us are exposed to low levels of pesticide residues, which some reports have suggested may be linked to the development of Parkinson’s disease; asthma; depression and anxiety; attention deficit and hyperactivity disorder (ADHD); and cancer, including leukaemia and non-Hodgkin’s lymphoma.
-When we stop exposing ourselves to these toxins, our diets could be much safer.
+By swapping to a more organic diet, we stop exposing ourselves to these toxins.

 Is organic food good for the environment?

 One of the main benefits of organic farming is that it protects the environment.
-Organic farming reduces the pollution of water and land, which is much healthier for the many species of birds, animals and fish that live near farming land.
+Organic farming reduces the pollution of water and land, which is much healthier for the wildlife that lives near farming land.

 Does organic food taste better?